Heussen & Schalast

 To the extent the borrower, the borrower’s controlling (ultimate) shareholder or the borrower’s jurisdiction of incorporation is not listed on a (German or EU) sanction list, there are no restrictions on lending to foreign companies for the purchase of real estate in Germany.

-An indirect restriction may result from the lenders’ know your customer checks: If due to (i) lack of transparency of the foreign jurisdiction of incorporation of the borrower and/or (ii) the borrower’s lack of cooperation, the lenders are not in a position to complete sufficient know your customer checks, they might be prevented from lending.
+An indirect restriction may result from the lenders know your customer checks: If due to (i) lack of transparency of the foreign jurisdiction of incorporation of the borrower and/or (ii) the borrower’s lack of cooperation, the lenders are not able to complete sufficient know your customer checks, they might be prevented from lending.

 Buying